MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 ## Why does the Apple ID require the admin role

-Apple requires atleast an admin role to create new version for apps, [see this table which clarifies permissions](https://developer.apple.com/support/roles/).
+Apple requires at least an admin role to create a new version for apps, [see this table that clarifies permissions](https://developer.apple.com/support/roles/).

 ## Debugging a failed release